reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 73. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
 74. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
 75. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
+76. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 8 upvotes, $0
-76. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 8 upvotes, $0
+77. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 8 upvotes, $0
-77. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
+78. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
-78. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0
+79. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0
-79. [Stored XSS at Mobile (Versions tab)](https://hackerone.com/reports/706533) to New Relic - 7 upvotes, $2500
+80. [Stored XSS at Mobile (Versions tab)](https://hackerone.com/reports/706533) to New Relic - 7 upvotes, $2500
-80. [Passive stored XSS at Synthetics job result page (View resource)](https://hackerone.com/reports/690536) to New Relic - 7 upvotes, $1075
+81. [Passive stored XSS at Synthetics job result page (View resource)](https://hackerone.com/reports/690536) to New Relic - 7 upvotes, $1075
-81. [Restricted user can view all account invoices, payment method details, PII of account owner through zoura_api endpoints](https://hackerone.com/reports/501672) to New Relic - 7 upvotes, $900
+82. [Restricted user can view all account invoices, payment method details, PII of account owner through zoura_api endpoints](https://hackerone.com/reports/501672) to New Relic - 7 upvotes, $900
-82. [[NR Alerts/Synthetics?]
+83. [[NR Alerts/Synthetics?]
 User with no Synthetics permissions can view synthetic monitor details through /internal_api/ endpoint](https://hackerone.com/reports/320200) to New Relic - 7 upvotes, $750
-83. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 7 upvotes, $506
+84. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 7 upvotes, $506
-84. [Logic flaw enables restricted account to access account license key](https://hackerone.com/reports/200576) to New Relic - 7 upvotes, $500
+85. [Logic flaw enables restricted account to access account license key](https://hackerone.com/reports/200576) to New Relic - 7 upvotes, $500
-85. [SSRF on synthetics.newrelic.com permitting access to sensitive data](https://hackerone.com/reports/141682) to New Relic - 7 upvotes, $0
+86. [SSRF on synthetics.newrelic.com permitting access to sensitive data](https://hackerone.com/reports/141682) to New Relic - 7 upvotes, $0
-86. [Session Management Flaw](https://hackerone.com/reports/152944) to New Relic - 7 upvotes, $0
+87. [Session Management Flaw](https://hackerone.com/reports/152944) to New Relic - 7 upvotes, $0
-87. [CSRF vulnerability that allows an attacker to purge plugin metric data](https://hackerone.com/reports/157270) to New Relic - 7 upvotes, $0
+88. [CSRF vulnerability that allows an attacker to purge plugin metric data](https://hackerone.com/reports/157270) to New Relic - 7 upvotes, $0
-88. [Leaking license key in source code](https://hackerone.com/reports/154855) to New Relic - 7 upvotes, $0
+89. [Leaking license key in source code](https://hackerone.com/reports/154855) to New Relic - 7 upvotes, $0
-89. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 7 upvotes, $0
 90. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
 91. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
 92. [HTML Injection In Email In one.newrelic.com](https://hackerone.com/reports/1173219) to New Relic - 7 upvotes, $0